jundalisay/superb/content/en/superphysics/principles/matrix.md

 _ | Philosophy | Science
 --- | --- | ---
-Emphasis | Spirit and ideas | Sensory proofs and material evidence Consciousness is | the metaphysical soul | the physical brain
+Emphasis | Spirit and ideas | Sensory proofs and material evidence Consciousness is.. | ..the metaphysical soul | ..the physical brain

 Superphysics is in between both abstract philosophy and material science.
-It is grounded on the metaphysical, but can quickly extend down to sensory evidence and practicality.
+- It is grounded on the metaphysical, but can quickly extend down to sensory evidence and practicality.

-It sees the physical brain and its hormones as the effect of the metaphysical soul and its feelings.
+- It sees the physical brain and its hormones as the effect of the metaphysical soul and its feelings.

 Unlike science which manipulates the brain and hopes that it changes the soul or mind, Superphysics works directly on the soul in order to resolve its physical issues with the brain.

 ## Tap into your feelings, the deeper the better